predmach/docker-openemr/README.md

   OPENEMR USER:

-   - Initial User Password: need to entry a new passowrd for admin user ..(remember it needed to log in)
+   - Initial User Password: need to entry a new passowrd for admin user(remember it needed to log in).

    - Press continue.